-IFA 1.1 The number of people with developmental disabilities who participated in Council supported activities designed to increase their knowledge of how to take part in decisions that affect their lives, the lives of others, and/or systems.

-IFA 1.2 The number of family members who participated in Council supported activities designed to increase their knowledge of how to take part in decisions that affect the family, the lives of others, and/or systems.
+- IFA 1.1 The number of people with developmental disabilities who participated in Council supported activities designed to increase their knowledge of how to take part in decisions that affect their lives, the lives of others, and/or systems.
+Grantees will be required to report aggregate data regarding race/ethnicity, gender, and geographical location (urban vs. rural) of project participants. - IFA 1.2 The number of family members who participated in Council supported activities designed to increase their knowledge of how to take part in decisions that affect the family, the lives of others, and/or systems.
+Grantees will be required to report aggregate data regarding race/ethnicity, gender, and geographical location (urban vs. rural) of project participants.